 Most individuals suffering from a back condition pop painkillers like Tic Tacs and spend a fortune on therapy.
-But all this does is mask the symptoms without addressing the root cause.
-As soon as you miss an appointment or ditch the pills, the pain takes over again.
+But all this does is mask the symptoms without addressing the root cause of back pain.
+As soon as you miss an appointment or ditch the pills the pain takes over again.

 The pain is there for a reason, however.
 And pills don’t address that reason.

 Before you go on, know that I’m not a doctor.
-Never attempt a new exercise or nutrition regimen without consulting your health care provider first.
-With that out of the way, let’s get to the meat and bones of this article.
+Never attempt a new exercise or nutrition regimen without consulting your healthcare provider first.
+With that out of the way, let’s get to the meat and potatoes of this article.